Reading time: 11 minutes

 How did we get here?

-Super may seem like a part of the financial furniture, but it hasn’t always been that way.
+Super may seem like part of the financial furniture, but it hasn’t always been that way.
 The introduction of compulsory super back in 1992 changed the savings and investment landscape in ways few could have imagined.

 At the national level, it has created a pot of gold that attracts powerful vested interests and a temptation for successive federal governments to tinker with the rules.